ckswilliams/modOpenREM/docs/i_exporting.rst

 .. warning::

-    Large exports have been killed by the operating system due to running out of memory - 6500 CT exams with an xlsx export was killed after 3400 studies for example.
+    Large exports have been killed by the operating system due to running out of memory - a 6500 CT exam xlsx export was killed after 3400 studies for example.
 This issue is being tracked as `#116`_ and will hopefully be addressed in the next release.
-It is possible that if debug mode is turned off then memoery will be managed better, but I also need to modify the xlsx export to make use of the memory optimisation mode in xlsxwriter.
+It is possible that if debug mode is turned off then memory will be managed better, but I also need to modify the xlsx export to make use of the memory optimisation mode in xlsxwriter.